happybono/SonataSmooth/README.md

 # SonataSmooth
 **SonataSmooth** is a C#.NET Windows Forms application for efficient noise reduction and smoothing of numerical datasets.
 It supports multiple data input methods, including manual entry, clipboard paste, and drag-and-drop, with robust validation and parsing.
 Users can apply a variety of advanced filtering algorithms such as Rectangular Mean, Weighted Median, Binomial Average, Savitzky-Golay, and Gaussian filters, customizing parameters as needed.
 The application features a responsive, user-friendly interface with real-time progress feedback and batch editing capabilities.
-Designed for flexibility and performance.
+Designed for flexibility and performance.<br><br>

 - **Rectangular (uniform) mean** :<br>
   computes a simple moving average over a fixed window of equal weights.<br><br>